Heiss/WebMining/README.md

 # Usage

-Write **python WebMining.py help** into console to get the help-message for usage.
+Type **python WebMining.py help** into console to get the help-message for usage.

 # Important Notices